InScience/BookCrawlerPlugin/README.txt

 Description
 -----------

-	* client.jar - Java archive contains classes to work with database.
 	* index-njp.jar - this is a main Java archive.
 It contains Parser class with filter method which is invoked by Nutch Crawler.
 	* jaunt1.1.1.jar - Java archive contains web page scrapper.
 	* plugin.xml - configuration file of plug-in.
 	* start - file which invokes Nutch Crawler.
 Place it into %NUTCH_HOME% directory.
-	* table.jar - Java archive contains classes to work with (in this case) authors, categories and books.
+	* CommonTools.jar - includes Algorithm, HBaseSQLManager, Table and Scheduler classes.

 	*** phoenix-4.6.0-HBase-0.98-client.jar - added while server is not configured to find phoenix library on cluster.
 	*** Remove <library name="phoenix-4.6.0-HBase-0.98-client.jar"/> when server will be configured!!!